aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-add-image-markers-charts/_index.md

 ---
-title: "Master Aspose.Slides Java&#58; Adding Image Markers to Charts"
+title: "How to Use Aspose Slides Java: Add Image Markers to Charts"
-description: "Learn how to enhance your charts in Aspose.Slides for Java by adding custom image markers.
-Boost engagement with visually distinct presentations."
+description: "Learn how to use Aspose Slides for Java, add image markers to charts, and configure the Aspose Slides Maven dependency for custom chart visuals."
-date: "2025-04-17"
+date: "2026-01-11"
 weight: 1
 url: "/java/charts-graphs/aspose-slides-java-add-image-markers-charts/"
 keywords:
 - Aspose.Slides for Java
 - image markers in charts
 - Java presentation enhancements
 ---

 {{< blocks/products/pf/main-wrap-class >}}